 How a group of veterans restored democracy to a small town.

-by Paul Meany, Libertarianism.org, republished with permission
+By Paul Meany, Libertarianism.org, republished with permission.

 “Eternal vigilance is the price of liberty” is a quote commonly, and incorrectly, attributed to Thomas Jefferson.
-It was, in fact, never uttered by Jefferson but instead by the Irishman John Philpott Curran, who wrote, “The condition upon which God hath given liberty to man is eternal vigilance, which condition if he break, servitude is at once the consequence of his crime, and the punishment of his guilt.”
+It was, in fact, never uttered by Jefferson but instead by the Irishman John Philpott Curran, who wrote, “The condition upon which God hath given liberty to man is eternal vigilance, which condition if he breaks, servitude is at once the consequence of his crime, and the punishment of his guilt.”

 The sentiment remains apt.
 We cannot stay free for long if we are not willing to scrutinize, critique, or -- at the most extreme end of the spectrum --resist the encroachments of the state upon the dignity, rights, and freedoms that every person deserves.
 Both America and Ireland rebelled against the British for their harsh treatment of both colonies.
-America became its own nation in 1776 but Ireland being physically closer to the British, took until 1922.
+America became its own nation in 1776, but Ireland, being physically closer to the British, took until 1922.
 But the history in both countries also illustrates that revolutions are dangerous, messy affairs that require immense sacrifice and risk by those who oppose the powers that be.

 Enter the villain of this story, Paul Cantrell.
 Born in 1892 in Etowah, Cantrell came from a wealthy family.
 He and his siblings owned a lumber company, a motor company, the local water, light, and power utility, and a bank based in Etowah.
 There were few business deals in McMinn County that the Cantrells did not have a hand in.
 But Paul Cantrell’s ambitions shifted away from enterprise and towards politics.
-From the Civil War onwards, McMinn’s political offices were mostly held by Republicans.
-But by the 1930s, Tennessee increasingly came under the control of the Democratic party thanks, in part, to the political machine of Edward Hull Crump, which controlled much of Tennessee including McMinn.
+From the Civil War onwards, McMinn’s political offices were mainly held by Republicans.
+But by the 1930s, Tennessee increasingly came under the control of the Democratic party thanks, in part, to the political machine of Edward Hull Crump, which controlled much of Tennessee, including McMinn.
 Thanks to Crump’s backing, Cantrell ran as the Democratic candidate for sheriff in 1936.
 As was often the case in the rural South, the position of sheriff was the most critical position in McMinn, even more so than the town mayor or other local officials.
 Cantrell defeated his Republican opponent by a very slim margin.
 Citizens of McMinn were suspicious of foul play in the election, but they lacked concrete evidence of Cantrell’s alleged fraud.
 Because of this, the election came to be known as the “vote grab of 1936” among the citizens of McMinn.

 Tennessee’s policing laws created perverse incentives, with sheriffs and their deputies collecting a fee for each person they arrested.
-Cantrell was already paid a generous sum of $5,000 dollars a year for his position.
+Cantrell was already paid a generous sum of $5,000 a year for his position.
 (Adjusted for inflation, that is nearly $100,000 today.)
-Cantrell and his deputies quickly mastered how to abuse the fee system and began arresting people on trumped-up charges of public drunkenness in order to line their own pockets.
+Cantrell and his deputies quickly mastered how to abuse the fee system and began arresting people on trumped-up charges of public drunkenness to line their own pockets.

 Cantrell’s cronies were so shameless in their abuse of power that they often stopped buses passing through the county, dragging out the sleepy passengers and telling them they needed to pay a fine for their imagined drunkenness.
-On a good weekend for Cantrell and his cronies, up to 115 people were arrested and each fine meant more money.
+On a good weekend for Cantrell and his cronies, up to 115 people were arrested, and each fine meant more money.
 The only oversight deemed necessary for this system was a voucher signed by the sheriff, who, of course, was Cantrell, who had no qualms with this dubious system.
-To give some perspective of how rotten McMinn had become, from the period of 1936 to 1946, $300,000 ($5 million today) was collected through these fees.
+To give some perspective of how rotten McMinn had become, from 1936 to 1946, $300,000 ($5 million today) was collected through these fees.

 Encouraged by his lucrative, ill-gotten gains, Cantrell successfully stood for reelection as sheriff in 1938 and 1940, winning both elections yet again by suspiciously slim margins.
 In 1938 and 1940, Cantrell left nothing to chance.
 Precinct ballot boxes were gathered by Cantrell’s men and brought to the county jail to be counted.
 Anyone who attempted to watch these counts within Cantrell’s fortress was promptly labeled a troublemaker and forcibly removed.
-Poll tax receipts required for voting were often snatched from political opponents, and many of those who voted in favor of Cantrell were deceased.
+Poll tax receipts required for voting were often snatched from political opponents, and many who voted in favor of Cantrell were deceased.
 It became increasingly evident to the citizens of McMinn County that their elections were a farce.
 I wonder if Cantrell ever thought about how he undermined democracy while sitting in the jail of a city named after Athens, Greece, the birthplace of democracy.